abbeygirl/nzedb/Database-Administration.md

 A simple list of database SQL statements cut & paste ready.

-If you don't know what you're doing make backups first.
+If you don't know what you're doing, make backups first.

-If you do know what you're doing check your last backup!
+If you do know what you're doing, check your last backup!